SimonElbrink/employee-manager/README.md

 ## Practice: Employee management

+> OBS!
+SalesPerson Is not fully implemented. in this project example, nor Tested.

 - Create a new class called Employee.
 - Create two classes SystemDeveloper and SalesPerson that should inherit from employee.
 - Each employee has a base salary of 25 000 a month when hired.